 Staining White Oak is so simple and easier than staining Red Oak.

-Because of having a gentle look, White Oak is great for modern interiors.
+Because of having gentle look, White Oak is great for modern interiors.
 White Oak is one of the best wood for cabinets.

 Both Red Oak and White Oak are excellent options to use for cabinets.